 Remote jobs require remote meetings.
 Recruiting is not far from this as well.
-Having a face to face meeting is much more easier, as you can actually fully see the candidate, relate better and understand all non verbal mimics and gestures.
-The same goes as a candidate to see and talk with the HR manager or whoever is hiring you.
+Having a face to face meeting is much easier, as you can actually fully see the candidate, relate better and understand all non-verbal mimics and gestures.
+The same goes for a candidate to see and talk with the HR manager or whoever is hiring you.

-In an online meeting you have a much more difficult time in relating better with your candidate/interviewer, but you also need to keep in mind some key tips.
+In an online meeting, you have a much more difficult time relating better with your candidate/interviewer, but you also need to keep in mind some key tips.

 - Get your hardware straight

 Our phones are the easiest method right now in holding all types of online meetings.
 But isn’t this closer for friends?
 In our opinion, being in front of a computer, not only makes you feel like a more serious candidate, but it also shows your genuine interest in working in a remote company.
 Also, you would need a stable and reliable connection.
 No one wants to get dropped in the middle of the meeting.

 We also recommend that you test out your preferred hardware on the meeting day, so you know everything is working properly and your connection is running smoothly.

 - Proper location